Wattle Park, Melbourne: History

-The park was first created when the Hawthorn Tramway Trust (HTT) purchased 137 acres (554,000 m2) of land from Eliza Welch, under the condition it was to be used as a public park. the park was formerly the residence of the late Cr.
-Orlando Fenwick, who became Lord Mayor of Melbourne.
-It was known as Fenwick's Paddock when purchased for about £2500 by the late Mrs. Welch (proprietress of Ball and Welch Pty.
-Ltd.).
+The park was created when the Hawthorn Tramway Trust (HTT) purchased 137 acres (554,000 m2) of land from Eliza Welch, under the condition it was to be used as a public park. the park was the site of the residence of Orlando Fenwick, a longstanding councillor for the City of Melbourne who had been Lord Mayor between 1871-2.
+It was known as Fenwick's Paddock when purchased for about £2500 by Mrs. Welch (proprietress of the Ball and Welch department store).
 The park opened on 31 March 1917 when Sir Arthur Stanley planted a Golden Wattle and named the park.

 Due to the HTT's financial troubles, further development of the park was put off for some time.
 After the HTT had been amalgamated into the Melbourne & Metropolitan Tramways Board, it was put off due to work on electrifying Melbourne's cable tramways.
-Planning and development of the park started in the 1920s and 30s, with a plantation of 12,000 wattle trees planted in between 1926 and 1928 laid out in a wide belt as a hedge around the outskirts of the area.
+Planning and development of the park started in 1926, when a plantation of 12,000 wattle trees were laid out in a wide belt as a hedge around the outskirts of the area.
 Lawns and flower beds were laid down, winding pathways built, and a small stream trickling through the centre of the park was cleaned and widened and.
 Fringed with willows and poplars.
 On the north eastern slopes, a splendid natural forest, consisting chiefly of poplars, gums, woolly butt and eucalyptus longifolia, was carefully preserved.
-The Wattle Park Chalet containing a cafe, dancing floor and other- amenities. considerable ingenuity was shown in the building of this chalet.
-Bricks from old tramway chimneys were extensively used, while the roof contained slates from the demolished Yarra Bend Asylum.
-Rafters and other timbers came from disused car barns, stones from old rookeries along Alexander-avenue, while the pavements of the promenade in front of the chalet and elsewhere were made from. broken slates from old- tramway engine houses and was completed in 1928 and served as a tea house for light refreshments and recreation, as well as a scenic wedding and function venue.
-Fencing posts around the boundaries of the park were manufactured from -old. tramway, rails, and a children's joy wheel was made from, a tramway 'cable wheel.
-The chalet was built, on the highest slope in the. park, about, 320 feet above sea level, and from its balconies a splendid panoramic view of Melbourne was obtained.
-Children's playgrounds were laid out, swings, joy wheels, a wading pool and other attractions installed.
+The Wattle Park Chalet contained a cafe, dancing floor and other amenities; considerable ingenuity was shown in the building of this chalet.
+Bricks from old tramway chimneys were used extensively, while the roof contained slates from the demolished Yarra Bend Asylum.
+Rafters and other timbers came from disused car barns, stones from old rookeries along Alexander Avenue, while the pavements of the promenade in front of the chalet and elsewhere were made from. broken slates from old tramway engine houses and was completed in 1928 and served as a tea house for light refreshments and recreation, as well as a scenic wedding and function venue.
+Fencing posts around the boundaries of the park were manufactured from old tramway, rails, and a children's joy wheel was made from a tramway cable wheel.
+The chalet was built on the highest slope in the park, about 320 feet above sea level, and from its balconies a splendid panoramic view of Melbourne was obtained.
+Children's playgrounds were laid out: swings, joy wheels, a wading pool and other attractions.
 Cable car dummies were transformed into shelters and places where meals could be enjoyed.
 A sports oval was laid out alongside the chalet, along with two tennis courts.
 Facing Boundary-Road, (now Warrigal Road) was one of the most conspicuous spots in the park, a miniature lake planted with water lilies and stocked with goldfish.
-This lake used to be the dam of the old homestead. ("The Age" Sat 4 Feb 1933 p6).
+This lake used to be the dam of the old homestead.